European Intervention Initiative: Implementation

+The French Armed Forces Headquarters was responsible for organizing the effective launch of the IEI by holding the first Military European Strategic Talks (MEST) and drafting a Memorandum of Understanding (MoU) by the end of 2018.

 Ministerial meetings

-The initiative is steered by periodic ministerial meetings.
-A first meeting takes place in Paris in November 2018, a second in the Netherlands in September 2019.
+The initiative was steered by periodic ministerial meetings.
+A first meeting took place in Paris in November 2018, a second in the Netherlands in September 2019.

 European maritime security initiative in the Arabian-Persian Gulf

 Eight EII participating states set up a maritime security operation in the Arabian-Persian Gulf at the end of 2019 (in English: European Maritime Awareness in the Strait of Hormuz or EMASoH).
-The initiative becomes operational in February 2020 with the on-site presence of a French ship and a Dutch one.
-Denmark also plans to send a frigate.
-This operation is not mounted within the CSDP framework.
+The initiative became operational in February 2020 with the on-site presence of a French ship and a Dutch one.
+Denmark also planned to send a frigate.
+This operation was not mounted within the CSDP framework.